ionut-th/webapp/README.md

 Steps:
 - Download project.zip
 - Unzip the archive
-- go into webapp folder
+- Go into webapp folder
+- Open or navigate your terminal to webapp folder
 - Activate the virtual environment (I used git bash terminal on windows 10 ) run "source ./venv/scripts/activate"
 - Then export flask variables 1. "export FLASK_ENV=production" (or "development") 2. "export FLASK_APP=flaskr/app.py"
 - Then run the server locally using:  flask run